 What is Machine Thinking?

 Machine Thinking refers to the ability of machines or artificial intelligence systems to analyze and process information in a way that resembles human thinking.
+As humans do in dual-process models of cognition, machines are not fast and slow in terms of thinking though they are created to emulate the human brain quality of slow and fast modes of thinking.

-It involves the use of algorithms and computational models to mimic cognitive processes such as reasoning, problem-solving, and decision-making.
+Machine thinking involves the use of algorithms and computational models to mimic cognitive processes such as reasoning, problem-solving, and decision-making.

 Machine Thinking is often used in various fields such as computer science, robotics, and artificial intelligence.
 It enables machines to understand and interpret data, learn from past experiences, and make autonomous decisions.